 - Method: Instant Pot, Slow Cooker, Crock Pot, Stove-Top

 - ¾ cup water

 - ⅓ cup pure maple syrup

 - Place apples, pears, water, maple syrup, vanilla extract and salt in the bowl of the Instant Pot and secure the lid on sealing.
 Set the Instant Pot on high pressure for 12 minutes.
 Once it beeps, let it sit about 10 minutes, until pressure seal opens.
 Remove the lid.

 - Use an immersion blender to blend about half of the applesauce, so it resembles chunky applesauce.
 Place in containers, let cool, then refrigerate.

-- *To make in the slow cooker: Place all ingredients in the bowl of a slow cooker.
+Slow Cooker Instructions: Place all ingredients in the bowl of a slow cooker.
 Cook on low for 6-8 hours or high 3-4 hours.
 Proceed to step 2.

-- *To make on the stove: Place all ingredients in a stock pot or large saucepan.
+Stove-Top Instructions: Place all ingredients in a stock pot or large saucepan.
 Simmer for 45-60 minutes, until apples and pears are soft.
 Proceed to step 2.

-- *To can applesauce: Wash, then boil jars and lids for 10 minutes.
+Canning Instructions: Wash, then boil jars and lids for 10 minutes.
 Fill with applesauce, then seal and fit with the lid.
 Boil filled and sealed jar for 10 minutes.
 Be sure lids pop, then store in the pantry for up to 1 year.

 This post contains affiliate links.
 All views are my own.